joaoqalves/web2py-oauth2/README.md

 NOTE
 ------------

+This code was originally written by me and [Tiago Pereira](http://fe.up.pt/~ei08023/curriculum) and after that was changed by [Samuel Marks](http://github.com/SamuelMarks)

-My major changes to João Alves' code can be summarised in three points:
+The major changes that Samuel did in the code can be summarised in three points:

 1. Reviewed the entire codebase; improving quality, fixing hacks and improving formatting along the way.
 2. Rewrote all the relevant exceptions to use gluon.http.HTTP (with correct HTTP error codes + easier to understand specific exception messages)